Monday, March 18, 2019

 barracks (as I called them),

-a place appropriate enough
+a place appropriately enough

 called Sanctuary, which